openstack-archive/anchor/README.rst

 Reporting bugs and contributing
 ===============================

-For bug reporting and contributing, please check the CONTRIBUTING.md file.
+For bug reporting and contributing, please check the CONTRIBUTING.rst file.